2026 Ragdale Ring

 We are also excited to celebrate Front of House, the 2026 Ragdale Ring winning design by Virgina-based studio Gluten.

 Both June dates include a full outdoor performance of Circle of Apathy using Front of House as performance stage and audience seating.
-Sunday is Ragdale Family Day with additional activities and a special presentation by the physical theater duo Well-Balanced Dads.
+Sunday is Ragdale Family Day with additional activities and a special presentation by the theater duo Well-Balanced Dads.

-We invite attendees to arrive early with their own blankets, folding chairs and food and enjoy a Picnic Along the Prairie.
+We invite attendees to arrive early with their own blankets, folding chairs and food and enjoy a picnic along the prairie.
 Additional chairs for the performance are provided by Ragdale.

 The Ragdale Ring Summer Performance Series is part of Ragdale’s 50th anniversary programming.
 Ragdale Ring events are special opportunities to enjoy live performances and engage with artists and friends in an intimate outdoor setting.
 These events are a contemporary extension of the welcome the Shaw family extended to artists and friends on this site since 1897, and present-day guests become active participants in the continuous legacy of creative encounters at Ragdale.